mjia0730/WIA1007/Presentation.md

 **So we decided to develop this application to help our juniors out.**

-The University Course Finder App is developed to enable university applicants to have easy access to all the Malaysian public university course information, including course overview, fee, duration and direct link to the official course webpage.
+The University Course Finder App is developed to enable **university applicants** to have easy access to all the Malaysian public university course official information, including course overview, fee, duration and direct link to the official course webpage.

 **Skateholders:** Malaysian university applicants